Jane Trask MBACP

 MY EXPERIENCE AND INTERESTS

 I have helped people with addictions, anxiety and stress, depression, relationship breakdown and bereavement, family or relationship difficulties, low self esteem, work related stress including bullying, major life changes and feeling unable to cope, and many other issues.
-I have a particular interest in historic sexual abuse and eating disorders.
-I have also used pets as therapy in the past with very rewarding results.
-I have no artistic talent, but I recently jointly ran a 15 week art in therapy course; this was a real eye opener for me, and I now enjoy using various simple creative techniques in my work, but only if it's something you'd be comfortable with doing too.
-I have recently completed a further qualification in counselling work with children and young people, which involves a very different way of working, but has helped me broaden my knowledge of therapeutic techniques which can be used across all ages.
+I have used pets as therapy in the past with very rewarding results.
+Whilst I have absolutely no artistic talent, I've jointly led a 15 week art in therapy course; this was a real eye opener for me, and I now sometimes grab a blank page mid session if some creative idea springs to mind.
+I have recently completed a further diploma counselling children and young people, which I really enjoy and I've found it's helped me broaden my knowledge of therapeutic techniques which can be used across all ages.

 I pursued a career in counselling after witnessing the devastating effect of crime when I worked in Crown Courts across the south-east.
 From burglary to rape, there is almost always an innocent victim who is left damaged by the callous actions of others.
 I wanted to be able to help these people.
-I am dedicated to working in the voluntary sector: I currently work as a counsellor with a mental health charity and I have previously worked with a charity providing counselling for carers.
+I've also volunteered at charities for both mental health and for carers.

 My dedicated ground floor therapy room at my home on the outskirts of Shebbear has plenty of secluded parking and I also use the treatment rooms above Raphael in Bideford if this is more convenient, although I am unlikely to have any availability to see people in Bideford for quite a while.
-I offer counselling to all irrespective of gender, sexual orientation, religion or ethnic origin.
+I offer counselling to all, from the age of 12, irrespective of gender, sexual orientation, religion or ethnic origin.

 HOW I CAN START TO HELP YOU

 I understand that asking for help can be a big step and one that takes courage, and while I will support you to find a way through your current distress, I won’t tell you what you should do or tie you into a lengthy contract.
 I will value and respect you for who you are and will never judge you.
-If you would like to talk with me on the phone to find out a little bit more about what counselling involves, please do not hesitate to contact me on the above number.
-I will make every effort to see all new clients within 3 working days of initial contact.
+If you would like to talk with me on the phone to find out a little bit more about what counselling involves, please give me a buzz on the above number; if it switches to voicemail please don't be discouraged as I'm probably in session and I'll call you back as soon as I can.
+I try hard to see all new clients within 3 days of initial contact.

 Training, qualifications & experience